LLyaudet/LLyaudet/DiscontinuedSponsorsDashboard.md

 Réunion MAO, ENS Lyon, avril 2005. https://lyaudet.eu/laurent/communications.html to talk about ordonnancing with chalk on black board XD.
+Mind my intent: I did not want to give a stick,
+I was fed up by some teachers reading powerpoints, and I liked the idea to have a single sheet of notes to do a full presentation at the black board.
 At this time, I had a state of mind like: https://www.youtube.com/watch?v=vcjWy1oAKzo
 I have this state of mind more or less often